A nation where Honour and Honourable Behaviour are well understood and widely practised

 Trust determines the quality of relationships in our community and society.
 Honour is the foundation of trust.

-We believe a culture of honour and honouring should be our compass as we head, as always, into the uncharted waters of our future.
+We believe a culture of honour and honourable behaviour should be our compass as we head, as always, into the uncharted waters of our future.

 The 2 Dimensions of Honour